-The exotic pest commonly known as the electric ant or little fire ant (Wasmannia auropunctata Roger) was detected in Queensland in May 2006 at Smithfield in Cairns.
+The exotic pest commonly known as the electric ant or little fire ant (Wasmannia auropunctata) was detected in Queensland in May 2006 at Smithfield in Cairns.
 It has since been found in several other areas in Far North Queensland.

 Biosecurity Queensland is undertaking an electric ant eradication program — for the latest information, visit the Department of Agriculture and Fisheries website.